MileyLuna/Weekend-Challenge-2-Server-Side-Calculator-/README.md

 Build a simple calculator that processes the client equation on the server side.

 Make two inputs for number value and four operator buttons (-,+,*,/).
 Will also need a equal (=), and clear (C) button.
-Show the equation result below and show history of equations.
+Show the equation result below and history of equations.
 Clear button should not clear the history.

+Do not utilize eval().

 ## Prerequisites